AasthaPJoshi/Dual-Mode-Conversational-AI-Assistant/README.md

 ## Future Improvements

-- **Embedding-based semantic retrieval** — replace keyword overlap with FAISS or ChromaDB vector search for more robust RAG performance
+- **Embedding-based semantic retrieval:** replace keyword overlap with FAISS or ChromaDB vector search for more robust RAG performance
-- **WebSocket push** — replace polling with server-sent events or WebSockets for lower-latency dashboard updates
+- **WebSocket push:** replace polling with server-sent events or WebSockets for lower-latency dashboard updates
-- **Persistent conversation storage** — write history to SQLite so sessions survive server restarts
+- **Persistent conversation storage:** write history to SQLite so sessions survive server restarts
-- **Model selection UI** — allow switching Ollama models from the browser without restarting the engine
+- **Model selection UI:** allow switching Ollama models from the browser without restarting the engine
-- **Document upload** — add drag-and-drop PDF upload directly in the browser rather than requiring a URL
+- **Document upload:** add drag-and-drop PDF upload directly in the browser rather than requiring a URL
-- **Streaming responses** — pipe Ollama token output to the frontend incrementally instead of waiting for full completion
+- **Streaming responses:** pipe Ollama token output to the frontend incrementally instead of waiting for full completion
-- **Multi-document RAG** — maintain a persistent document store across multiple ingested sources per session
+- **Multi-document RAG:** maintain a persistent document store across multiple ingested sources per session
-- **Containerisation** — Dockerise the full stack (Ollama + Flask + engine) for one-command deployment
+- **Containerisation:** Dockerise the full stack (Ollama + Flask + engine) for one-command deployment

 ---